luciochen233/CSE400-Docs/docs/guide/intro.md

-# Step 1: Install Xubuntu 20.04 Desktop On Raspberry Pi 4b
+# 一: Install Xubuntu 20.04 Desktop On Raspberry Pi 4b
 ## Summary
 This is a small guide on how to install Xubuntu 20.04 Desktop on Raspberry Pi 4b.
 There might be many similar guides out there, but this one is just for me (or my friends).